aloe vera cream gel or soap

 • Stimulation of collagen and elastin production: Aloe vera contains nutrients that help stimulate the production of collagen and elastin, two essential proteins that keep skin firm and supple, which is why mature skin especially benefits from this form of aloe vera.

-Aloe vera gel: a great ally in facial skincare
+Aloe vera gel: your best friend in skincare

 Aloe vera gel is undoubtedly one of the most sought-after products in the cosmetics industry.
 Its high value and multiple benefits are well known, in addition to the fact that it is a very popular pure aloe vera gel is not as simple as it seems.

-To give you an idea, aloe vera gel is obtained from the leaves of the aloe vera plant by means of a extraction process.
+To give you an idea, aloe vera gel is extracted from the leaves of the aloe vera using a extraction process.
 The gel is a viscous, colourless, odourless substance found inside the leaves and contains a variety of beneficial components for the skin, including vitamins, minerals, amino acids and polysaccharides.
 Polysaccharides are especially important, as they can help retain moisture in the skin and reduce inflammation.

 Also, as a fun fact: the pH of aloe vera gel is similar to that of human skin.which makes it gentle and non-irritating.
 This makes it an excellent choice for those with sensitive or irritation-prone skin.
 And for those who hate the oily feeling of oily skin, the gel is a great ally as it doesn't leave a sticky feel, so in hot climates or for those looking for something quick and effective, it's the perfect format.